 A common question for many home sewists is how to lower a sewing machine into a cabinet.
 This question often comes up when a new sewing machine must be placed into an existing cabinet.
 The answer is basically to use a shuttle hook, a loop attached to the top of the machine and hung from the top of the cabinet.
 These shuttle hooks come in various sizes and different styles, and they are also available in a variety of materials.

-Before you can lower your sewing machine into your cabinet, you first have to determine how far into the cabinet you want the machine to go.
+Before you can lower your sewing machine into your cabinet, you must determine how far into the cabinet you want the machine to go.
 The distance you want the machine to extend below the cabinet is known as the “operating range.”

 How To Keep Needle In Sewing Machine?